 Food can be as addicting as drugs according to research.
 Rats addicted to fast foods refused to eat a healthy diet.
 Why?
 Because the processed and fast foods they had been fed had changed their brain chemistry.
 The rats lost the ability to determine when they were hungry and became obese.
 Even when administered electric shocks, they continued to eat fatty foods.

-Does this behavior feel familiar?
+Does this behaviour feel familiar?
 If you’re like most people, eating processed foods leads to craving more of the same.
 This study explains why just one sugary donut hole is never enough.

 Food deprivation can create a life-long insecurity surrounding food.
 Children raised in poverty where food was scarce often hoard food as adults even when food is plentiful.
 Chronic dieters who choose routinely to deprive themselves of food can experience food insecurity too.
 If anyone, a caregiver, a spouse, or well-meaning relative has attempted to control your food intake, it can feel like a threat to your comfort and survival.